sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 `Hereafter, Hotpot refers to API, Controller and Dock projects`

-#### Pre-config (Ubuntu 16.04)
+#### Pre-config (Ubuntu 16.04 or Ubuntu 18.04)
-All the installation work is tested on `Ubuntu 16.04`, please make sure you have installed the right one.
+All the installation work is tested on `Ubuntu 16.04` and `Ubuntu 18.04`, please make sure you have installed the right one.
 Also `root` user is REQUIRED before the installation work starts.

 <br /> Install following packages: